‘Brace’ yourself—this patient guide is a long one.

 How to care for them:

-Brushing and flossing around lingual braces can be difficult, so it’s a good idea to use powered devices like electric toothbrushes and water flossers.
-As with other types of braces, you will still have to avoid chewy, sticky, or crunchy foods that can get stuck in your braces or damage them.
+Brushing and flossing around lingual braces can be difficult.
+Using electric toothbrushes and water flossers can make it easier to clean around lingual braces.
+Avoid chewy, sticky, or crunchy foods that could harm your braces.
+These types of foods can get stuck in your braces.

 Pros: